Book review by Jim Carl:

 Overall, this collection helps us to consider postcolonial education in many of its complexities, beyond simple dichotomies of formal education as nation builder and modernizer, on the one hand, or education as reproducer of colonial domination, on the other.

 Carl, James C., "Disrupting Preconceptions: Postcolonialism and Education, ed. by Anne Hickling-Hudson, Julie Matthews, and Annette Woods" (2006).
 Education Faculty Publications.
-Paper 51.
+51.